The following article originally ran on LDS Living in September 2014.

 "If situations don’t resolve, then it’s probably best to discuss the situation with the child’s parents.
 Also, in situations where a friend is saying inappropriate words or there is any kind of sexual talk or acting out, the parents should be notified of the problem immediately.”

 Hanks also counsels, “Be open to hearing what the friend’s parents think and how they feel.
-Don’t automatically assume your child has no part of the situation and that it’s all the other kid’s problem.”
+Don’t automatically assume your child has no part in the situation and that it’s all the other kid’s problem.”

 4. Be Open About Other Faiths